-The market opportunities for our SOPHiA DDM Platform and related solutions, applications, products, and services may be smaller than we estimate.
+The market opportunities for our SOPHIA DDM Platform and related solutions, applications, products, and services may be smaller than we estimate.

 Our estimates of the addressable market for our SOPHiA DDM Platform and related solutions, applications, products, and services are derived from a variety of sources, including scientific literature, surveys of clinicians, medical personnel and healthcare professionals and other forms of market research.
 These estimates may be inaccurate or based on imprecise data.
-Further, these estimates are based on various assumptions, including the outcomes of clinical studies, and whether the clinical studies will achieve objectives needed to meet clinical and payor expectations, the number of people who have a particular disease or condition, our expansion into other features, applications and data modality opportunities and disease areas, maintenance and expansion of our clinical and multimodal data sets for patient populations in specific geographic regions, the prices at which we and our distributors provide or sell our SOPHiA DDM Platform and related solutions, applications, products, and services in the market, the regulatory framework governing the development, sale and use of our SOPHiA DDM Platform and related solutions, applications, products, and services, including the laws and regulations governing RUO and IVD applications and products, the degree of coverage and reimbursement, the cost-containment efforts by payors, customers and collaborators as well as obtaining necessary clearance or regulatory approvals.
-While we believe our assumptions and estimates are reasonable, these assumptions and estimates may prove to be incorrect and the conditions supporting our assumptions or estimates may change at any time, thereby reducing the predictive accuracy of these underlying factors.
-The future growth of the market for our current and future applications, products, and services depends on many factors beyond our control, including recognition and acceptance of our applications and products by the scientific community and the growth, prevalence and costs of competing applications, products, and solutions.
-Such recognition and acceptance may not occur in the near term, or at all.
-If the addressable market for our SOPHiA DDM Platform and related solutions, applications, products, and services is smaller than our estimates, or if the prices at which we can sell our SOPHiA DDM Platform and related solutions, applications, products, and services are lower than our estimates, our business, financial condition, and results of operations could be negatively impacted.
+Further, these estimates are based on various assumptions, including the outcomes of clinical studies, and whether the clinical studies will achieve objectives needed to meet clinical and payor expectations, the number of people who have a particular disease or condition, our expansion into other features, applications and data modality opportunities and disease areas, maintenance and expansion of our clinical and multimodal data sets for patient populations in specific geographic regions, the prices at which we and our distributors provide or sell our SOPHiA DDM Platform and related solutions, applications, applications, and related solutions, applications, products, and services in the market, the regulatory framework governing the development, sale and use of our SOPHiA DDM Platform and related solutions, applications and products, the degree of coverage and reimbursement, the cost-containment efforts by payors, customers and collaborators as well as obtaining necessary clearance or regulatory approvals.
+While we believe our assumptions on estimates are reasonable, these assumptions and estimates may prove to be incorrect and the conditions supporting our assumptions, products, and services is smaller than our estimates, or if the prices at which we can sell our SOPHiA DDM Platform and related solutions, applications, products, and services is smaller than our estimates, our business, financial condition, and results of operations could be negatively impacted.